TABLE OF CONTENTS

 Join successful Aralia students who have won top writing competitions and secured admission to their dream schools.

-1. What is High School International Economics Essay Competition (HIEEC)?
+1. What is the High School International Economics Essay Competition (HIEEC)?

 Sponsored by the Harvard Undergraduate Economics Association, the Harvard International Economics Essay Contest is organized to publish the top three essays in their online publications.
 HIEEC allows students to demonstrate an accomplished level of writing and understanding of economic theory.
 Students hone their academic and professional skills through the contest and exhibit their knowledge of economics in relation to real-world issues.